boriskaus/MagmaThermoKinematics.jl/docs/src/man/example_mtk_gmg1.md

 This page documents the coding style used in [examples/MTK_GMG_2D_example1.jl](https://github.com/boriskaus/MagmaThermoKinematics.jl/blob/main/examples/MTK_GMG_2D_example1.jl).
 It is a simple 2D example where we

 ## Imports and Backend
-All simulations need to important the appropriate libraries:
+All simulations need to import the appropriate libraries:
 ```julia
 const USE_GPU=false;
 if USE_GPU